 There are some phobias out there that may seem humorous at first, but for those who suffer from them on a daily basis, they are no laughing matter.

-Anatidaephobia is the fear that at any point, somewhere in the world, a duck or goose may be watching the person who is suffering from the phobia.
+Anatidaephobia is the fear that at any point, somewhere in the world, a duck or goose may be watching the person who is living with the phobia.
 The person is not necessarily afraid that the duck or goose will attack them or even touch them.
-They only fear that the goose or the duck is watching them, keeping tabs on what they're doing at any moment throughout the day.
+They only fear that the goose or the duck is watching them, keeping tabs on what they’re doing at any moment throughout the day.

 A phobia is an extreme fear of something.
 In fact, the word “phobia” comes from the Greek word for “fear.”
 Phobias can be both irrational and paralyzing.
-In fact, irrationality is what makes a phobia a phobia.
+Irrationality is what makes a phobia a phobia.
 Being afraid of the duck at your local pond because he attacked your dog without good reason is rational.
 Being afraid of all ducks everywhere because you think they may be watching you and waiting to strike is not.
-However, despite knowing that this is an irrational fear, those with anatidaephobia cannot stop themselves from feeling intense fear at the very sight of a duck or goose.
+However, despite knowing that this is an irrational fear, those with this specific phobia cannot stop themselves from feeling intense fear at the very sight of a duck or goose.

 According to the National Institute Of Mental Health, about 12.5% of the population lives with a specific phobia.
 A person who is suffering from a phobia will experience both mental and physical symptoms when the related stimulus is present, such as anxiety, a panic attack, shaking, and nausea.
 This is why even the funniest-sounding phobias should still be taken seriously, as there is more than likely someone out there who is suffering from that very condition to the point where it interferes with his or her ability to enjoy everyday activities.
 Online therapy is a great place to get help and a deeper understanding of how these phobias are impacting your life.